 Powdering milk is yet another way to preserve the milk garnered on your homestead.
-It is equally simple to canning or freezing milk.
+It is equally simple to can or freeze milk.
 Approximately 13 teaspoons of powdered milk will yield about 1 cup of reconstituted milk.

-Powdering (or “drying”) your own milk will not only save you money, it will ensure the constant access to dairy products on the homestead even if your favorite milk cow or goat suddenly dies or potentially long-term disaster strikes.
+Powdering (or “drying”) your own milk will not only save you money, but it will also ensure constant access to dairy products on the homestead even if your favorite milk cow or goat suddenly dies or a potentially long-term disaster strikes.

 Powdered milk does not taste quite as good as fresh milk, but it doesn’t taste bad either – and will still be free of the ills that can come from commercially pasteurized and processed milk.

 Dried milk typically has a shelf life of about 20 years, making it one of the most shelf-stable food items you will be able to stockpile in your homesteading pantry.